JW-Schuetz/ADSBViewer/README.md

 # ADSBViewer
-A small viewer for the ADS-B raw data stream from my RTL-SDR receiver atached to one of my Rasberry-Pis.
+A small viewer for the ADS-B raw data stream from my RTL-SDR receiver attached to one of my Rasberry-Pis.

 Version 0.0.0 (unter Entwicklung)